focus-editor/focus/LOG.md

 # TODO
 - Scroll text in all directions
+    + Use scissor and try it on horizontal scroll
+    + Draw text at an offset from borders
     - Don't draw characters that are invisible

 - Load 2 files side by side
 - Draw selection
 - Select text